-X0 Jam Session, the scene of the "pilgrims" who worship the blues
+X0 Jam Session, the home of the "pilgrims" who worship the blues

 The X0 Cognac Blues Jam Session is an institution on the fringe of the festival carried by enthusiasts

-"We're back, like pilgrims!
-Henri Van Raemdonck recalls the formula, covered in an accent from Antwerp.
+"We're back, like pilgrims!"
+Henri Van Raemdonck says in an accent from Antwerp.
 His religion is the blues.
-And to say mass, he carries a Hamond organ from 1963.
-He sits until Saturday on the aloft of the "XO Cognac Blues Jam Ses-sion", Place du Canton.
+And to offciate at his mass, he carries a Hamond B3 organ from 1963.
+He sits until Saturday on the stage of the "XO Cognac Blues Jam Session", Place du Canton.

 A dedicated website

-The "XO jam Session" grows without fading.
-In recent years, it has a real scene.
-Costs are shared between the Canton Coffee and the Olympia Crêperie.
-This year, the team donated t-shirts to his name.
-There is even an Inter-net site, wwwxocognacjam.com "It was created for free by English people.
-There is the history of the session, in English, French and Flemish," smiles Henri Van Raemdonck.
+The "XO jam Session" grows in strength.
+In recent years, it has established a real scene.
+Costs are shared between the Canton Café and the Olympia Crêperie.
+In 2018, the team added t-shirts and there is even an Internet site, https://www.xocognacjam.com "It was created for free by Altcom, an English web company run by a blues fan who came for the first time in 2017.
+On the website you can find the history of the Cognac Blues Sessions, in English, French and Flemish," smiles Henri Van Raemdonck.

 "An international language"

-Professional engineer, Bruno Van Reeth has brought back a sono of excel-slow bill.
-A dozen musicians follow each other on the set, from 13 hours "until more thirsty", from yesterday until Saturday.
-"It also depends on whether there are con-certs next to them that interest them," says Christian Truffi, the boss of the café.
+Professional sound engineer, Bruno Van Reeth has brought top quality sound engineering to the sessions.
+A stream of musicians follow each other on to the stage.
+"It also depends on whether there are concerts going on neaby to them that interest them," says Christian Truffi, the boss of the Canton Café.

-Everyone can get started.
+Everyone can get a look in.
 "Music is an international language.
 For Europe, this is an example, it shows that we can live together without problems," laughs René Van den Hoven.
 "Here, it's a big festival, the second blues in the world after Chicago.
 But there is also the possibility of playing for people like us.
 This does not exist elsewhere.
 When I see musicians, I want to play.
-Here, it's possible.
-"We pray for an orthodox blues but open to the world.
+Here, it's possible."